Check out our White Paper Series!

 Future Plans for Even Better Monitoring...

-He was particularly impressed with the idea of using DPS SiteCAM video monitoring equipment to enhance KNPC's repair and maintenance operations.
-By installing surveillance cameras at their remote sites, operators at the KNPC central office can see their on-site technicians and offer them specific instructions, accelerating repairs and minimizing downtime.
+He was particularly interested in using DPS SiteCAM video monitoring equipment to enhance repair and maintenance operations.
+With surveillance cameras at remote sites, central office operators can see on-site technicians and provide specific instructions, helping accelerate repairs and minimize downtime.

 Call 1-800-693-0351 to receive a: